arsenii-stefanov/kube-course/README.md

 There are several options:
 * A self-hosted K8s cluster running on either bare metal servers or virtual machines.
 Creating such a cluster is a time consuming process which also requiers certin knowledge and skills.
 That said, it's not the best choice for a playground
 * A cloud K8s cluster such as AWS EKS, Google GKE, Azure AKS, etc. Basically, all these cloud providers use the same K8s services; however, behind the scenes K8s itself uses resources specific to each cloud provider.
 For example, Ingress on AWS uses AWS ALB and Ingress on GCP uses GCP HTTP Load Balancer.
-While K8s makes the process of configuring these load balancers unfied via the same set of Ingress directives which are then transformed into API calls that only a certain cloud provider understands, there still may be differences in how the balancers perform and what features thay have becuase they are different programs
+While K8s makes the process of configuring these load balancers unfied via the same set of Ingress directives which are then transformed into API calls that only a certain cloud provider understands, there still may be differences in how the balancers perform and what features thay have because they are different programs.
+It is relatively easy to spin up such a cluster, however I would recommend this option only if you have a trial in any of these clouds
-* Local mini K8s cluster: Kubernetes IN Docker or kind, CodeReady Containers or CRC (OpenShift 4.x), Minishift (OpenShift 3.x) but currently Minikube is #1 choise
+* Local mini K8s cluster: Kubernetes IN Docker or kind, CodeReady Containers or CRC (OpenShift 4.x), Minishift (OpenShift 3.x) but currently Minikube is #1 choise for a K8s playground

 ## Install Minikube